-Check to see if any brake fluid is leaking out of the pipe joints or master cylinder.
+Check to see if any brake fluid is leaking out of the pipe joints or brake fluid reservoirs.
 Apply the brakes firmly for one minute.
-If there is any leaking, have the ATV checked by a Yamaha dealer.
+If there is any leakage, have a Yamaha dealer check the brake system.

 Brake operation